ganrad/oci-ai-services/oci-ai-ad-uad/README.md

       ![alt tag](./images/section-3-2-3.png)

-      Next in the **Buckets** page, click on the bucket (link) which you created in the previous step.
+      In the **Buckets** page, click on the bucket (link) which you created in the previous step.
 Under *Objects*, click on the **Upload** button.
-In the *Upload Objects* panel, specify a name for the file you want to upload (optional) to OCI Object Storage, select the training file from your local directory and click **Upload**.
+In the *Upload Objects* panel, specify a name for the file (optional) you want to upload to OCI Object Storage.
+Then select the training file from your local directory and click **Upload**.
 Once the file gets uploaded, click on the **Close** button to close the file upload panel.
 The uploaded file should be listed in the *Objects* page as shown in the screenshot below.

       ![alt tag](./images/section-3-2-4.png)

    3. Train an Anomaly Detection Model

       Click on the hamburger icon on the top left and then click on **Analytics and AI** in the menu.
-See screenshot below.
+Then click on **Anomaly Detection** under **AI Services**.
+See Screenshow below.

       ![alt tag](./images/section-3-3-1.png)

-      Click on **Anomaly Detection** under **AI Services**.
-This should take you to the Anomaly Detection Service *Projects* page as shown in the screenshot below.
+      You should now see the Anomaly Detection Service *Projects* page as shown in the screenshot below.

       ![alt tag](./images/section-3-3-2.png)

-      Then click on the **Create Project** button to create a new *Project*.
-A *Project* serves as a container for storing anomaly detection resources such as *Data Assets* and *Models*.
+      A *Project* resource in OCI Anomaly Detection Service serves as a container for storing resources such as *Data Assets* and *Models*.

+      Click on the **Create Project** button to create a new *Project*.
 Give your project a name and a description and then click on **Create**.
 The project will get created and be listed in the **Projects** page as shown in the screenshot below.

       ![alt tag](./images/section-3-3-3.png)

       Next, click on the project (link) you just created.
 In the project details page, click on **Create and Train Model** button.
-This should start a *Create and Train Model* wizard.
+This should start the *Create and Train Model* wizard.

-      A **Data Asset** is used to point to the location of a model training file.
-The model training file can be sourced from an OCI Object Store Bucket, an OCI Autonomous Database (ATP / ADW) or an InfluxDB collection.
+      A **Data Asset** resource in OCI Anomaly Detection Service is used to store the location (a pointer) of a model training file.
+The model training file can be sourced from an **OCI Object Store Bucket**, an **OCI Autonomous Database** (ATP / ADW) or an **InfluxDB collection**.

       In this tutorial, we will be using a file stored in OCI Object Store Bucket to train the Univariate model.

-      On the **Select Data** step in the wizard, select the **Create a new data asset** radio button.
+      In the **Select Data** step in the wizard, select the **Create a new data asset** radio button.
 This will bring up the **Create Data Asset** panel.
 Give a name and description (both fields are optional) to the data asset and select **Oracle Object Storage** in the **Type** field.
 Select the bucket followed by training file which you created in Step [2].
 See screenshot below.

       ![alt tag](./images/section-3-3-4.png)